ESMValGroup/ESMValCore/doc/api/esmvalcore.api.recipe.rst

     >>> output = recipe.run(session)
     <log messages>

-:py:meth:`esmvalcore.experimental.Recipe.run` returns an dictionary of objects that can be used to inspect the output of the recipe.
-The output is an instance of :py:class:`esmvalcore.experimental.recipe_output.ImageFile` or :py:class:`esmvalcore.experimental.recipe_output.ImageFile` depending on its type.
+:py:meth:`~esmvalcore.experimental.recipe.Recipe.run` returns an dictionary of objects that can be used to inspect the output of the recipe.
+The output is an instance of :py:class:`~esmvalcore.experimental.recipe_output.ImageFile` or :py:class:`~esmvalcore.experimental.recipe_output.DataFile` depending on its type.

 For working with recipe output, see: :ref:`api_recipe_output`.